Zhitao-He/MMBoundary/README.md

 <img src= "asset/figs/fig.png" width=“90%" alt= "MMBoundary"/>
 </div>

 The overview of **MMBoundary**, which consists of two stages.
 The initial stage trains MLLMs via supervised learning to generate natural language confidence statement for each sentence, similar to human expression.
-The second stage employs reinforcement learning with three intuitively designed reward functions to further calibrate the expressed confidence estimates and enhance knowledge alignment. <span style="color:#800080">■</span> represents the internal states (i.e., the log probability of tokens) of model and the estimated internal confidence.
+The second stage employs reinforcement learning with three intuitively designed reward functions to further calibrate the expressed confidence estimates and enhance knowledge alignment. `U+1F7E3` represents the internal states (i.e., the log probability of tokens) of model and the estimated internal confidence.

 <div align="center">
 <h3>Experimental Results</h3>